jack-goodson/uni-stuff/320/README.md

 # Applied Algorithmics

-This was the third year applied algorithmics paper
+This was the third year applied algorithmics paper, all code in this folder was created originally by me with no "skeleton" code used